Advancing Health Equity Research

-I am a National Science Foundation Graduate Research Fellow and second-year PhD student in Clinical/Community Psychology Program at the University of Illinois under Dr. Nathan Todd.
+I am a National Science Foundation Graduate Research Fellow and third-year PhD student in Clinical/Community Psychology Program at the University of Illinois.

 Recent News